BYRIO/krita-webdoc-zh/reference_manual/tools/colorize_mask.rst

    :width: 800
    :align: center

 Now we are done, |mouseright| the colorize mask and :menuselection:`Convert --> to Paint Layer`.
 Then, :menuselection:`Layer --> Split --> Split Layer`.
-This will give seperate color islands that you can easily edit:
+This will give separate color islands that you can easily edit:

 .. image:: /images/en/Krita_4_0_colorize_mask_usage_11.png
    :width: 800